 Paco Alcacer has begun the 2019/20 season in unparalleled form for club and country.
-The Borussia Dortmund and Spain striker has scored nine goals in just seven appearances across four different competitions for club and country, with only the UEFA Champions League yet to begin.
+The Borussia Dortmund and Spain striker has scored 10 goals in just eight appearances across four different competitions for club and country, with only the UEFA Champions League yet to begin.
 Next in his sights are former club Barcelona...

 Alcacer’s campaign opened with Supercup success, netting the first goal in Dortmund’s 2-0 win over Bayern Munich to claim the season’s first piece of silverware and herald in what could be a monumental year for the Black-Yellows.
 He followed that a week later with another strike in the DFB Cup first round against KFC Uerdingen.

 Watch: ALL of Alcacer's Bundesliga goals in 2018/19